A Homeschool Music Curriculum can be a Wonderful Addition to Your Homeschool

 All of our video lessons are 100% free for anyone to use, but we also have a Premium subscription that includes sheet music, practice sessions, theory pages, access to online learning games, and more.
 With the customized practice sessions included in Hoffman Academy Premium membership, your homeschool student will have a clear understanding of what to practice every day.
 These practice sessions are designed to balance learning new material with reviewing old material.
 Continuous review empowers students to move confidently to each new level and meet the challenges of more advanced music.

 Our practice sessions also include a variety of activities to make sure that students are developing all their important music skills like sight reading, ear training, finger exercises, transposing, improvising, composing, and more.
 And, with all of our extra music theory workbooks, assignment pages, and games, you’ll have plenty of fun and educational resources you can use to customize and add to the musical learning experience.

 How Long Will a Homeschool Music Curriculum Take?

 Hoffman Academy music learning can easily fit into around 30 minutes of study time each day.
-Here’s how it works:
+Here’s how a homeschool music curriculum can work:

 - Two or three times a week, watch a 10-20 minute video lesson.